pkhaninejad/TMB/README.md

 - Supports authentication via bearer token
 - Includes a configurable request timeout
 - Summarizes test results with pass/fail counts
+- Measures response time for each test case and calculates the average response time
+- Allows specifying the AI model identifier via CLI

 ## Installation
 Ensure you have Python 3.12 or with [uv](https://github.com/astral-sh/uv) installed.
 Install dependencies: